 Cistel has been actively conducting research in power engineering, more specifically in power electronics areas, since the inception of the company in 1995.
-The company has a long-lasting and strong research collaboration with Queen’s University, Ontario, Canada.
-The power engineering research mainly focuses on new technology development in the area of power converters for various Information and Communication Technology (ICT) applications.
+The company has had long-lasting and strong research collaboration with Queen’s University and more recently with York University.
+The power engineering research mainly focuses in new technology development in the area of power converters for various Information and Communication Technology (ICT) applications.
 Power converters are extensively used these days in medium to high power level applications.
-For most of these applications, particularly those of the computer and telecommunication systems, the most desirable features of the converter are high efficiency, high power density, high reliability and low EMI.
+For most of these applications, particularly those of the computer and telecommunication systems, the most desirable features of the converter are high efficiency, high power density, high reliability, and low EMI.
 The power engineering research is focused on these aspects for practical applications.

-Cistel has started a project which seeks to significantly reduce energy consumption due to information technology (IT) while increasing the energy generation capability of wind- and solar-based cleaner, environmental-friendly, green technologies.
-This will be accomplished by research and development of new power electronic technologies tailored to information processing centers (IPCs).
+Cistel has started projects which seek to significantly reduce energy consumption due to information technology (IT) while increasing energy generation capability of wind- and solar-based, clean, environmental-friendly, green technologies.
+This will be accomplished by research and development of new power electronic technologies tailored to telecom and IT Data Centres, and electric vehicles.